 - Follow the steps to log into 20-Minute Mentor Commons (CELT provides an institutional membership)

-- Then to create your video prompts, use Studio in Canvas and embed the video in the discussion boards.
+- Then to create your video prompts, use Studio in Canvas and share the video using how to .